lisaover/lisaover.github.io/_pages/cv.md

 Data Management Assistant<br/>
-University of Pittsburgh, Epidemiology Data Center, Pittsburgh, PA<br/> January 2019 to Present
+University of Pittsburgh, Epidemiology Data Center, Pittsburgh, PA<br/> Data Management Assistent, January 2019 to October 2021<br/>
+Data Manager, October 2021 to Present<br/>
-  * Develop ad-hoc reports to summarize data quality issues, subject information, and site payables and payments.
+  * Develop computer-based monitoring procedures using PL/SQL, SAS, and VBA to summarize data quality issues, important subject information, and site monitoring and payment information.
-  * Develop web-based data gathering applications that function with an in-house data management system.
+  * Develop web-based data gathering applications using PL/SQL and JavaScript to facilitate quality data entry.
+  * Work closely with clinical personnel and statisticians to understand reporting requirements and to develop effective methods of providing datasets and reports as needed.
+  * Improve data compliance reporting and quality control procedures by communicating inconsistencies and problems with data entry forms, or their use, through regular data management meetings and reports.
+  * Write, edit, and format data management documentation.
-  * Develop and implement ETL processes to load electronic health record data from Excel and flat file sources to target tables.
+  * Implement ETL processes to load electronic health record data from Excel and flat file sources to target tables.
-  * Develop and implement applications to map study variables to form structures required by the Federal Interagency Traumatic Brain Injury Research (FITBIR) organization.
+  * Develop applications to map study variables to form structures required by the Federal Interagency Traumatic Brain Injury Research (FITBIR) organization.
-  * Communicate inconsistencies and problems with data entry forms, or their use, to promote quality data collection processes.

 Web Designer and Administrator<br/>
 Self-employed, Pittsburgh, PA<br/>